Swallows and Humans in Wales: historical and modern feeding strategies

 To cite this post : Lee Raye, “Swallows and humans in Wales: historical and modern feeding strategies”, Medieval Animal Data Network (blog on Hypotheses.org), Nov, 20th, 2017.
 [On line] http://mad.hypotheses.org/972

-Dr Lee Raye is a grounds person at Cardiff University and a tutor in literature and history at Swansea University and at the Academy for Distance Learning.
+Dr Lee Raye is a grounds person at Cardiff University.
 Lee is especially interested in providing ecosensitive readings of medieval and renaissance sources in order to write species histories.